pgrwe/flutter-raylib/README.md

 # Flutter-Raylib
-Proof of concept for creating a [raylib](https://www.raylib.com/) context alongside a flutter application.
+Simple proof of concept for creating a [raylib](https://www.raylib.com/) context alongside a flutter application.
 Currently very broken.
 ## Bugs
 Isolates don't seem to be disposing properly.
 Evertything works as intended on creation of the 1st raylib context, after the creation of the 2nd raylib window things start to go wrong.
 - `Invalid argument(s): No child isolate found with id=rlIsolate` - Child isolate's cube no longer changes color